IDMNYU/IdeationPrototyping_A_SP23_LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 10 | Week 5: Future Project - Research, Brainstorming

+1. Post the outcomes of the class exercises (Future Business, Person in your future, Emotions, Artifacts Game).
+Write a short reflection on the developments and impact towards your project.

+2. Follow the personal prescription in your feedback given last Tuesday on what you need to do for this week.
+If you did not get feedback, that means you work was posted late.
+Please dm me as to how you should move forward.

 ### Semester Week 9 | Week 4: Future Project - Cardsorting, Defining and Supporting

 1. Do a detailed mind-map of your idea, specifically exploring your theme/idea.
 Do not relate/connect it to everything else in your world (unless it naturally happens).
 The point is to go deeper into your idea.